LordManjush/Limo/README.md

 # Limo
-A easy to use light weight logger made for fun Completely usable no strings attached.
+A easy to use, free, light weight logger made for fun There is no license
+Completely usable no strings attached.
 (Under update everyday)
 Uses my own custom vector